 Diagnostic imaging tests

 Imaging tests that may be used to help diagnose colorectal cancer include:

-The U.S. Preventive Services Task Force recommends that people aged 50 to 75 be screened for colorectal cancer and those between 76 and 85 ask their doctor if they should be screened.
+The U.S. Preventive Services Task Force recommends that people age 50 to 75 years be screened for colorectal cancer and those between ages 76 and 85 years ask their doctor if they should be screened.

 Who needs early screening?

-Some people are advised to begin screening earlier than 50.
+Some people are advised to begin screening earlier than 50 years old.
 These include people who:

 There are certain factors that increase your risk for colorectal cancer.
 Some risks can be avoided, such as certain lifestyle choices like smoking.
 Other risks cannot be avoided, such as family history and age.